 Kate is a winner of the prestigious JMK Young Director Award, and the inaugural RTST Director Award 2016.
 She was recently named as one of Variety magazine’s ’10 Brits to Watch in 2017’.
 Her next production will be Peter Morgan’s FROST/NIXON on the main stage of the Sheffield Crucible.
 It opens on 22nd February 2018.
 Tickets available here.

-In 2017 Kate directed TRIBES by Nina Raine at the Crucible Studio Theatre in July 2017:
+In July 2017 Kate directed TRIBES by Nina Raine at the Crucible Studio Theatre:

 “there’s no disputing the quality of Kate Hewitt’s inventive, committed and supremely confident production” ★★★★ WhatsOnStage